 3. Jobs with an external Resolver are the most numerous and complex type of Jobs.
 A Resolver is a separate function in a smart contract that defines the conditions of execution and returns a boolean value signifying whether execution should take place and the CallData that should be passed to the Job function during execution.
 Connections to off-chain events via oracle networks also fit into this category.
 These Jobs have a wide variety of use cases: limit orders, automated fund-management strategies, liquidations of limit orders, execution of arbitrage opportunities, protocol parameters updates, etc.

-If you have any questions about PowerAgent or its use cases or want to incorporate decentralized robust automation into your on-chain tasks, please join our Discord channel and feel free to ask your questions.
+If you have any questions about PowerAgent or its use cases or want to incorporate robust decentralized automation into your on-chain tasks, please join our Discord channel and feel free to ask your questions.